-Good bathroom storage ideas are essential to making both these aspects of the bathroom work, but limited or awkward-shaped space can create a challenge when it comes to making the best of any bathroom.
-However, the items that need storage, like bulky towels and numerous toiletries, can also add to the decorative look of the bathroom, so its worth thinking about how you can show them off to their best advantage.
+Limited or awkward-shaped space can create a challenge when it comes to making the best of any bathroom.
+However, the items that need storage, like bulky towels and numerous toiletries, can also add to the decorative look of the bathroom, so it's worth thinking about how you can show them off to their best advantage.

 1. Reflect light and boost space with a mirrored cabinet

-First port of call, especially in small bathrooms, would always be a good mirror cabinet.
-Not only is it useful for those smaller everyday items, good cabinets are full of loads of extras to help you stay organized; internal drawers and compartments and even magnetic strips to hold your tweezers and scissors.
+Not only is it useful for those smaller everyday items, good cabinets are full of loads of extras to help you stay organized, such as internal drawers and compartments and even magnetic strips to hold your tweezers and scissors.

 2. Fit storage that doesn't overpower the room